cielavenir/salsa-matplotlib/doc/devel/coding_guide.rst

 * Tag with descriptive :ref:`labels <pr-labels>`.
 * Set the :ref:`milestone <pr-milestones>`.
 * Keep an eye on the :ref:`number of commits <pr-squashing>`.
-* Approve if all of the above topics handled.
+* Approve if all of the above topics are handled.
 * :ref:`Merge  <pr-merging>` if a sufficient number of approvals is reached.

 .. _pr-guidelines-details:

-Detailed Guidelines
+Detailed guidelines
 ===================

 .. _pr-documentation: